cryptrunner49/zscript/CONTRIBUTING.md

 ## Contact

 - **Issues**: Use GitHub Issues for bugs or feature requests.
-- **Discussions**: Join the [Discussions](https://github.com/cryptrunner49/goseedvm/discussions) tab for general questions or ideas.
+- **Discussions**: Join the [Discussions](https://github.com/cryptrunner49/spy/discussions) tab for general questions or ideas.
 - **Email**: Reach out to `<your-email>` (optional, replace with your contact if desired).

 ---

 ## Acknowledgments

-Thank you for contributing to Seed!
+Thank you for contributing to SPYScript!
 Your efforts help make this language more powerful, accessible, and fun to use.
-Every bug report, feature idea, or code submission brings us closer to a better Seed ecosystem.
+Every bug report, feature idea, or code submission brings us closer to a better SPYScript ecosystem.